 Using the Science of Influence to Improve the Art of Persuasion

-This Summary was written by Robert B. Cialdini, Ph.
+This Summary below was written by Robert B. Cialdini, Ph.
 D, and he permitted it's reprinting here.

 "It is through the influence process that we generate and manage change.